chmlee/ream-doc/content/overview/origin.md

 +++

 REAM was created as a quick solution to manage my undergraduate thesis data.
-To understand certain REAM designs, it might helpful to first understand what problems I was trying to solve.
+To understand certain REAM designs, it might be helpful to first understand what problems I was trying to solve.

 In summary, I was searching for an alternative to CSV, but after trying YAML and TOML I decided to create my own language that caters to my own needs and preferences.
 As I develop the language and the tools, I started reflecting on my past experience dealing with social science data and gradually add more features.